 After a minute or two laying down I was able to sit up and walk to the recovery room on my own.
 The assistant put in the first set of steroid and antibiotic drops there while I reclined in a comfortable chair.
 After a minute the doctor came in and had me move to a scope where he could look at my eyes.
 He explained that the procedure had gone flawlessly, and answered my question about what holds the flap in place.
 Nothing.
 Just the natural mechanics of the eye, and the surface tension of the tears in the socket.

 Nap time After getting a ride home all I did was sleep for nearly four hours.
 Wearing the goggles to protect my eyes was odd, but the Valium really wiped me out.
 Putting the drops in my self proved to be difficult at first.
 Had I to do this over again I would have practiced before hand.
 Once I got the hang of it I was able to do the “drop drop pause drop drop” dance without getting my cheeks or ears all wet.
 Thanks to a poorly timed followup call from the clinic (at 9:30 pm) I was awake for a long time last night, and I found wearing the goggles itchy and uncomfortable.
 This afternoon, during my checkup I mentioned them to the doctor and he suggested I try the cups which are taped on instead.
 They fit much closer to my face and don’t have a head band to deal with.
 I’ll try them tonight.
+It is very strange to move about without glasses on at all.
+I’ve worn glasses full time since getting out of college, and I wore them most of the time since high school.
+Not having the world framed by my rims is truly odd.
+I set aside my last pair, and of course Michele’s last pair, but took the rest we had amassed with me to put in their donation bin today.
+Hopefully someone who isn’t a candidate for LASIK, or who can’t afford it, will benefit from a pair I no longer need.

 Final Thoughts The hardest part now is not rubbing or touching my eyes.
 When they start to get dry or begin to feel like something is in them, I go apply some artificial tears.
 I’m sure that being patient while the incision heals and my brain adapts (could be three months) will be a struggle at times.
 However, the incredible detail I can see now up close is amazing, and as my focal distance returns in the coming days my patience will be rewarded.
 Driving is doable, but curves seem to sneak up on me.
 Walking and navigating stairs has not been an issue so far (even with “unbalanced eyes”).